tonyli1121/Reddit-Analysis/index.md

 Compare all the results
 ```

-It is also important for us to use some full data, so we also did
+It is also important for us to `use some full data`, so we also did

 ```
 filter out top 1% most active users